 #1 piece of truthiness no one else will tell you

-The weather: We say this on almost every page of this site: Koh Samui is a tropical island and it might rain.
+The weather: I say this on almost every page of this site: Koh Samui is a tropical island and it might rain.
 Repeat that out loud until you accept the givens of this climate: “it might rain”.
 When’s the best time to have a wedding on Koh Samui?
 See a month-by-month look at the island’s climate, as well as gauge the sunniest months of the year.
 But guess what!
 Should the worst happen, unlike the rain you’re used to, the sun comes back quite quickly – all menace forgotten.
 As you narrow your venue selection, ask about their wet weather back-up plans.
 Wedding insurance?
 Apparently there is such a thing!

 #2 piece of truthiness

 Private beach wedding?
 By law, there are NO private beaches on Koh Samui (or in Thailand).
 There are “harder to reach” beaches, and “not on tourist map” beaches – but don’t take the word “private” as gospel.
 ‘Private villa weddings’ and ‘private wedding venues’ don’t (and legally can’t) mean no one else has access to the beach.
-While the ceremony site will be roped off, often with staff at the perimeter, if other people are around they will watch your beach wedding (we have!).
+While the ceremony site will be roped off, often with staff at the perimeter, if other people are around they will watch your beach wedding (I have!).
 They might even video it.
 Discuss with your fiancé-person whether this will bother you, or if you’ll only have eyes for each other.
 Resort brochures use canny photo-cropping, so bring your own scrutiny as you choose a venue.
 (The more honest resorts’ marketing uses ‘intimate’ rather than ‘private’).

 Never pay upfront.
 While a deposit is standard practice, the balance is paid after the wedding (or after you’ve received the service, i.e. photos).
 Suggestions (or insistence) to do otherwise should raise red flags – so make sure payment schedule is amongst your first questions with any wedding supplier.